 Some local fourth-graders are sharing their favorite recipes in a cookbook that is available online.

-Teacher Carol McFall’s class at Kreitner Elementary School compiled 16 recipes, including one from McFall, after learning about nutrition, according to Collinsville Unit 10.
+Teacher Carol McFall’s class at Kreitner Elementary School compiled nearly 20 recipes, ranging from dinners and dips to desserts.

-Two of the recipes included in the cookbook are appetizers: Doggy Dip, submitted by fourth-grader Ashley Dahl, and McFall’s Jalapeno Popper Dip.
+Two of the recipes included in the cookbook are appetizers: Doggy Dip, submitted by student Ashley Dahl, and McFall’s Jalapeno Popper Dip.
 Both recipes include cheese and jalapenos.
-Ashley’s dip calls for ground beef, while her teacher’s recipe is meatless.

-Fourth-grader Gaige Nichols supplied something sweet with a recipe for Cinnamon Toast.
+Fourth-grader Gaige Nichols supplied something sweet for dessert or breakfast with a recipe for Cinnamon Toast.

 To view the complete cookbook, visit kahoks.org/news/?uid=2689.